 When it comes to health, human beings especially children are careless.
 Being hale and hearty is a hard nut to crack.
 You have to be meticulous about what you eat and the hardest part is resisting scrumptious cuisines.
 So, despite wanting to improve your health, you end up following the same unhealthy diet.

-But, if you are not concerned about your health, it can have a long-lasting impact on your body and mind such that you won’t be able to utilize them to the full extent.
-It is essential to build the habit of healthy eating right from childhood.
+But, if you are not concerned about your health, it can have a long-lasting impact on your body and mind such that you won’t be able to utilize them to full extent.
+It is essential to build the habit of healthy eating right from the childhood.
 And when I say, childhood, it doesn’t mean only during exam time.
-Just eating the right food for fifteen days won’t make a difference.
+Just eating right food for fifteen days won’t make a difference.
 This habit should be consistent.

 Students don’t get time to concentrate on what they are eating in the middle of projects and homework.
 Also, being a child, you tend to bend more towards junk food which is acceptable, but sometimes.